Ma Lik

-Ma Lik, GBS, JP (23 February 1952 – 8 August 2007), was a Legislative Councillor, and was the Chairman of the Democratic Alliance for Betterment of Hong Kong (DAB), a pro-Beijing political party in Hong Kong.
+Ma Lik, GBS, JP (馬力; 23 February 1952 – 8 August 2007), was a Legislative Councillor, and was the Chairman of the Democratic Alliance for Betterment of Hong Kong (DAB), a pro-Beijing political party in Hong Kong.

 Education

 Ma Lik attended the Pui Kiu Middle School.
 He graduated with a bachelor's degree (with Honours) from the Department of Chinese from United College, Chinese University of Hong Kong.

 Early years

 He was born in Guangzhou and is of Xiamen, Fujian ancestry. was a teacher in the Pui Kiu Middle School, a pro-Chinese secondary school in Hong Kong.
 He was a deputy publisher of the Hong Kong Commercial Daily and a local Deputy to the National People's Congress.

 Career

 Ma was formerly the Secretary General of the DAB, and became the Chairman of the DAB in December 2003 when Jasper Tsang resigned following the poor performance of the party in the November 2003 District Council elections; in those elections, the pro-democratic camp won 150 seats, while DAB secured only 62 seats out of the 205 DAB candidates fielded.
 Ma was re-elected leader on 25 April 2007.

 Ma served in the Basic Law Promotion Steering Committee, Hong Kong Cheshire Home Foundation, and Committee on the Promotion of Civic Education.
 He was formerly the Chief Editor of the Hong Kong Commercial Daily, Deputy Secretary General of the Hong Kong Basic Law Consultative Committee, Director of Treasure Land International Property Consultants, General Manager of The Hong Kong Institute for Promotion of Chinese Culture, and member of the Selection Committee for the First Government of HKSAR.

 Ma was active in the political circles in Hong Kong and Mainland China.
 Ma wrote weekly and daily columns that appeared in Hong Kong Economic Times, Ming Pao and The Sun.

 Ma announced in 2004, prior to standing for election to the Legislative Council, that he had been diagnosed with colon cancer.